gkovacs/uglify-inplace/readme.md

 # uglify-inplace

-Supply a list of files and they will be uglified in-place
+Supply a list of files and they will be uglified in-place.
+This uses uglify - if you have ES6 code, use [babili-inplace](https://github.com/gkovacs/babili-inplace) instead.

 ## Install